 Desert Highlands is an exclusive, gated golf community located in North Scottsdale.
 It sits just at the base of Pinnacle Peak and is located close to Troon Mountain.
 Its northern border spans to East Desert Highlands Drive while its southern border touches East Happy Valley Road.
 It is just west of East Ranch Gate Road and east of North 96th Street.

-People who call Desert Highlands home also enjoy breathtaking views of the surrounding Sonoran Desert, nearby mountains and city lights.
-Its idyllic setting, combined with the upscale amenities that are available to homeowners of all ages, create a high demand for real estate in Desert Highlands.
-People who want to call this upscale community home can find out what properties are available by contacting eXp Realty and Carl Chapman REALTOR for details.
+People who call Desert Highlands home also enjoy breathtaking views of the surrounding Sonoran Desert, nearby mountains, and city lights.
+It’s an idyllic setting, combined with the upscale amenities that are available to homeowners of all ages, creates a high demand for real estate in Desert Highlands.
+People who want to call this upscale community home can find out what properties are available by contacting West USA Realty and Carl Chapman REALTOR for details.

 In fact, the real estate market in Desert Highlands, which offers two separate neighborhoods, consists primarily of single-family homes.
 Any homes that come up for sale are frequently resale only, although there are a number of vacant lots upon which new homes can be built.

 The prices for homes in this community likewise reflect its exclusivity and high demand for real estate.
 Homes here sell for upwards of $1.4 million and can even reach into the $2 million and $3 million range.
 Those prices fetch expansive homes with upwards of three bedrooms, three to six bathrooms, and attached two and three-car garages.